A7med3z/recommendation-ai-agent/README.md

 # recommendation-ai-agent
-AI agent that simulates a personalized shopping assistant.
+AI agent that simulates a personalized shopping assistant using ADK(Agent Development Kit).